wangcan04/AutoML-timeseries/README.md

 ## Simple baselines
-4 simple stastical models and machine learning models are used.
+Simple stastical models and machine learning models are used.

 ARIMA:
 * arima.py